moe-sani/image-cropping-python/README.md

 * `--crop-height`: The desired height for cropping.
 * `--crop-x`: *(Optional)* X coordinate for the top-left corner of the crop box.
 If not set, cropping is centered horizontally.
 * `--crop-y`: *(Optional)* Y coordinate for the top-left corner of the crop box.
 If not set, cropping is centered vertically.
+* `--frame-interval`: *(Optional, videos only)* Interval in seconds between frames to extract and crop.
+Default is 1.0.
-* `--in-directory`: Path to the folder containing the images to crop.
+* `--in-directory`: Path to the folder containing the images and/or videos to crop.
 * `--out-directory`: Path to the folder where cropped images will be saved.

 #### Notes
 * Images smaller than the specified crop-width or crop-height are skipped, and a message is printed for each skipped image.
+* For videos, frames are extracted at the specified interval and saved as PNG images.
 * The output directory is created if it doesn’t already exist.
+* Supported video formats: .avi, .mp4, .mov, .mkv, .webm
+* Supported image formats: .png, .jpg, .jpeg, .bmp

 ### Usage as a Transformation Block in Edge Impulse